 The most accurate semen analysis is the one that has been produced at the lab and evaluated promptly.
 We strongly urge you to produce the specimen at our facility if at all possible.
 However, we understand that this is not feasible for all couples.
 Please follow the instructions below for home collections:

-At its most basic level, the infertility work-up is trying to determine which is the optimal method to deliver the sperm to the egg.
+At its most basic level, the infertility work-up is trying to determine the optimal method of delivering sperm to the egg.
 There are 4 ways to deliver the sperm to the egg: (1) intercourse, (2) artificial insemination, (3) in vitro fertilization (IVF), and (4) IVF using intracytoplasmic sperm injection (ICSI).